Get a refund of your Construction Industry Scheme (CIS) deductions if you’ve paid too much tax or National Insurance.

 - other liabilities - include type of charge, year or period it refers to and any reference numbers you have

-You don’t have to send any supporting information with your claim, but HMRC may request further details if your claim doesn’t match their records.
+You do not have to send any supporting information with your claim, but HMRC may request further details if your claim does not match their records.